ibm-cloud-docs/satellite/providers.md

 # Provider requirements
 {: #providers}

 Review the following requirements that are specific to providers when you add hosts to your {{site.data.keyword.satellitelong}} location.
-For general requirements common across providers, see [Hosts](/docs/satellite?topic=satellite-limitations#limits-host).
+For general requirements that are common across providers, see [Host requirements](/docs/satellite?topic=satellite-limitations#limits-host).
 {: shortdesc}

+{{site.data.keyword.satellitelong_notm}} is available as a closed beta and subject to change.
+To register for the beta, see [{{site.data.keyword.satellitelong_notm}} beta](https://cloud.ibm.com/satellite/beta){: external}.
+{: beta}

+Provider requirements are subject to change.
+You are responsible for your infrastructure in your provider environment.
+{: note}

 ## Amazon Web Services
 {: #aws-reqs}